ArrogantL/ArrogantL.github.io/_pages/about.md

 # 📝 Publications
+## In Progress
+- Master-O1: Towards Proficient Slow Thinking for O1-like Reasoning: guide the learning mode of slow-thinking LLMs to transition from rigid and increasingly slow to a more human-like, gradually proficient state.
+Both performance and efficiency improve simultaneously.

 ## Arxiv
 - CrossICL: Cross-Task In-Context Learning via Unsupervised Demonstration Transfer. **Jinglong Gao**, Xiao Ding, Lingxiao Zou, Bing Qin, Ting Liu.